Clone me on GitHub

 Learn Here, Apply Everywhere

-The programs Principia explains — grep, sed, awk, diff, gcc, ld — are the same tools every programmer uses daily.
+The programs Principia explains — grep, sed, awk, diff, cc, ld — are the same tools every programmer uses daily.
 Same concepts, expressed 100x more clearly in Plan 9.
-And you can use them for real: plan9port brings the Plan 9 userland (acme, sam, rc) to Linux and macOS, and goken9cc lets you use the Plan 9 C toolchain from Linux, macOS, or Windows to produce native binaries for those platforms.
+And you can use them for real: plan9port brings the Plan 9 userland (grep, sed, awk) to Linux and macOS, and goken9cc lets you use the Plan 9 C toolchain from Linux, macOS, or Windows to produce native binaries for those platforms.

 Software Architecture